clojure-vim/neovim-client/README.md

 ## TODO

+* Proper logging, debug which we can turn off (important for stdio).
+* Video of repl interaction.
+* Sample plugin.
 * Response error handling.
-* Proper logging, debug which we can turn off.
 * More higher-level nvim api stuff to show off.

 ## Dependencies